All Episodes

 And then they went about creating a new intelligence assessment report.

-And it's the new intelligence assessment report that purposefully used what that had already been completely debunked by that time, and that was the dirty Russian disinformation Hillary Clinton bought and paid for dossier, uh, and other information that they knew to be false to come up with an assessment.
+And that was the dirty Russian disinformation Hillary Clinton bought and paid for dossier and other information that they knew to be false to come up with an assessment.

 They knew it was false intelligence.

-So initially this plan was hatched in July of 2016 for the purposes of smearing and slandering Donald Trump to deflect away from Hillary's own email server problem.
+So initially, this plan was hatched in July of 2016 for the purposes of smearing and slandering Donald Trump to deflect away from Hillary's own email server problem.

-They knew it was manufactured, but also the declassified information gave us very pertinent information that, yeah, this will give us a bump out of the convention, but then they'll be accelerant when the FBI runs with this lie as well.
+They knew it was manufactured, but also the declassified information gave us very pertinent information that, yeah, this will give us a bump out of the convention, but then there'll be accelerant when the FBI runs with this lie as well.

-Greg Jarrett is with us Fox News legal analyst, New York Times best selling author.
+Greg Jarrett is with us, Fox News legal analyst, New York Times, best-selling author.

-He wrote two best selling books on this very topic.
+He wrote two best-selling books on this very topic.

-And Brett Tolman is with us, former federal prosecutor.
+And Brett Tolman is with us, former federal prosecutor, sir for U.S. Attorney of Utah.

-Yeah, seven years ago, and then the sequel six years ago, Witch Hunt, and I laid out how Brennan Comey and Clapper um were untruthful in their congressional testimony.
+And I laid out how Brennan Comey and Clapper were untruthful in their congressional testimony.

 And you've identified it.

-Um you know, they insisted that the dossier was never a part of the intelligence assessment, and they were incredibly devious about it, Sean.
+You know, they insisted that the dossier was never a part of the intelligence assessment.

 They actually erased or expunged the section of the intelligence assessment in which they relied on the dossier.